MSHS Contact: Bev WellerTRS Contact: Rhonda Schmidt

 How do I get started?

 Both Fueleducation and Advanced Academics provide accredited curriculum, qualified teachers and instruction for online students.
 Many students find success taking just one or two online classes at a time.
 Once approved, students can be enrolled for two more courses and repeat this pattern throughout the year.
-Completing six full credits a year (12 classes) will allow a student to earn a high school diploma in four years, provided they work with their online teachers and local mentor and adhere to the following responsibilities outlined in the MSHS Online Learning Agreement
+Completing six full credits a year (12 classes) will allow a student to earn a high school diploma in four years, provided they work with their online teachers and local mentor and adhere to the following responsibilities outlined in the MSHS Online Learning Agreement.
+Please take a few minutes to review the informational presentation (PDF)

 - Login daily and make acceptable progress toward course completion.
 This means completing an agreed upon percentage of each course every week to stay on track or make progress as determined by the written student learning plan.